-Isobel has created dramatic original scores for feature films, television drama, and narrative-driven entertainment.
-Lauded for her trademark electronic sound worlds and scoring sweeping melodies for large-scale orchestra, which were most recently featured as the original score to Netflix’s 2021 drama film Munich – The Edge of War.
+Waller-Bridge has created dramatic original scores for feature films, television drama, and narrative-driven entertainment.
+She is lauded for her trademark electronic sound worlds and scoring sweeping melodies for large-scale orchestra, which were most recently featured as the original score to Netflix’s 2021 drama film Munich – The Edge of War.

-She has received a number of prestigious awards, including Best Composer at Underwire Film Festival and winner of Best Sound Designer at Off West End Theatre Awards, and has been performed across Europe, the USA and the UK in London’s Royal Albert Hall, The Barbican and the Queen’s Hall, Edinburgh.
+She has received several prestigious awards, including Best Composer at Underwire Film Festival, Best Sound Designer at Off West End Theatre Awards, and has been performed across Europe, the USA and the UK in London’s Royal Albert Hall, The Barbican and the Queen’s Hall, Edinburgh.
 For her work in theatre, Isobel has written original music for productions in the West End to New York, in addition to the Royal Shakespeare Company, The Royal National Theatre, The Old Vic, Royal Exchange Theatre, The Young Vic and many more.

 As a performer, Isobel has played concerts in venues across London, including the St James Theatre and Union Chapel.
-In 2016, Isobel’s music appeared on albums alongside composers, Olafur Arnalds and Johann Johansson.
+In 2016, Isobel’s music appeared on albums alongside composers, Ólafur Arnalds and Jóhann Jóhannsson.